 By recording the results in a table, students conclude that the maximum volume occurs when r = 7.

 However, the case contradicts the prompt because the maximum volume lies between r = 6 and r = 7.
-The teacher could point out that the volume might be greater between six and seven - a possibility that students readily accept.
+The teacher points out that the volume might be greater at a point between six and seven and students try r = 6.1, 6.2, 6.3, and so on.

-If students are sceptical that the maximum volume falls between six and seven, the teacher could require them to plot the graph of radius against volume or show them the curve (see below).
+If students are sceptical that the maximum volume lies between six and seven, they can plot the graph of radius against volume or the teacher shows them the curve (see Lines of inquiry below).

-The teacher then directs students to try n = 9.
-In this case the assertion in the prompt is true - the maximum volume occurs when r and h are integers (r = 6 and h = 3).
+Then students explore n = 9 or n = 12.
+In both cases the assertion in the prompt is true.
+The maximum volume for n = 9, for example, occurs when r and h are integers (r = 6 and h = 3).

-The inquiry now becomes about classifying the cases for which the prompt is true and those for which it is false.
+The inquiry now becomes about classifying the cases for which the prompt is true (when n is a multiple of three) and those for which it is false.

 1. Represent the results graphically